 This course provides an opportunity to integrate concepts of evidence-based, adult nursing care across cultures.
 Emphasis will be placed on utilizing a variety of nursing roles in the provision of care to promote or restore optimal health.
 This course is a combination of theory and practicum experiences.
 This course meets both first and second half of each semester.
-Theory, two hours per week; practicum, twelve hours per week, 84 hours per rotation for a half semester.
+Theory, 14 hours; practicum, 84 hours per rotation for a half semester.
 Completion of one theory and practicum course is required prior to this course.

-Nurs 320 with a grade of C or better
+Prerequisites: Declared nursing major, Nurs 310 with a grade of C or better, Nurs 320 with a grade of